-- 1.1 This Statement of Common Ground (SoCG) on the need and supply of housing and affordable housing has been prepared by Pegasus Group and Tetlow King Planning, on behalf of Robert Hitchins Limited ("the Appellant"). - 1.2 It has been prepared with Cheltenham Borough Council ("the LPA").
-It relates to a planning appeal made pursuant to Section 78 of the Town and Country Planning Act 1990, in respect of Land at Oakley Farm, Cheltenham ("the Appeal Site"). - 1.3 The purpose of the SoCG is to identify the areas where the principal parties (the Appellant and the LPA) are in agreement and to narrow down the issues that remain in dispute.
-This will allow the Public Inquiry to focus on the most pertinent issues.
+- 1.1 This Updated Statement of Common Ground (uSoCG) on the need and supply of housing and affordable housing has been prepared by Pegasus Group and Tetlow King Planning, on behalf of Robert Hitchins Limited ("the Appellant") following the evidence presented by the respective parties on these matters. - 1.2 It has been prepared with Cheltenham Borough Council ("the LPA").
+It relates to a planning appeal made pursuant to Section 78 of the Town and Country Planning Act 1990, in respect of Land at Oakley Farm, Cheltenham ("the Appeal Site"). - 1.3 The purpose of the uSoCG is to identify the areas where the principal parties (the Appellant and the LPA) are now in agreement and to narrow down the issues that remain in dispute. - 1.4 This uSoCG repeats the SoCG previously agreed on 24th August 2021 but updates this where appropriate.
+As such this uSoCG replaces the previous SoCG.